thenewvu/atom-flickr-background/README.md

 ## Optional

-If you want to highlight odd lines (just like screenshots), you can put this into your stylesheet:
+If you want to highlight odd lines (like above screenshots), you can put this snippet into your stylesheet:

 ```less
 /**